Inclement Weather & Incidents

 Extreme temperatures also affect working conditions and employees’ health.
 Fatigue, overheating, heat stroke, dehydration, or operating machinery with winter gloves can cause serious accidents.

-3Strong Winds
+Strong Winds

 Strong winds, in themselves, impact normal living conditions incredibly.
 So, imagine the impact they create on working sites.
 Extreme winds generate the possibility of loss of hearing, less visibility, and high chances of objects falling, and people working at heights can lose their balance.

 Strong winds also heavily impact vehicles.
 They blow up dust, affect visibility, and even sway the vehicles.
+Including wind-related risks in the inclement weather risk assessment is crucial for projects involving heights or heavy machinery.

 Fog

 Fog is one weather condition in which outdoor work must be completely shut down.
 Zero visibility of objects, persons, and vehicles makes it impossible to work in foggy conditions.
+Clearly, inclement weather like fog demands operational shutdowns and revised planning.

 Imagine a construction site in a fog.
 When you are unaware of approaching vehicles, digging sites, scaffolds, and more, what are the chances of the work being carried out effectively without causing any near misses or incidents?